MycroftAI/selene-backend/README.md

 If the Selene applications will be servicing a large number of devices (enterprise usage, for example), it is recommended that each of the applications run on their own server or virtual machine.
 This configuration makes it easier to scale and monitor each application independently.
 However, all applications can be run on a single server.
-This configuration is could be more practical for a household running a handful of devices.
+This configuration could be more practical for a household running a handful of devices.

 These instructions will assume a multi-server setup for several thousand devices.
 To run on a single server servicing a small number of devices, the recommended system requirements are 4 CPU, 8GB RAM and 100GB of disk.
-There are a lot of manual steps in this section that will eventually be replaced with a installation script.
+There are a lot of manual steps in this section that will eventually be replaced with an installation script.

 All Selene applications are time zone agnostic.
-It is recommended that the time zone on any sever running Selene be UTC.
+It is recommended that the time zone on any server running Selene be UTC.

 ## Postgres DB
 * Recommended server configuration: Ubuntu 18.04 LTS, 2 CPU, 4GB RAM, 50GB disk.